-This would result in a judgment of acquittal or a not guilty verdict from the jury.
 Keep in mind, however, that judges, juries, and prosecutors are simply human beings and people can have vastly different ideas of how a reasonable person should act under any given circumstances.
 This is particularly true if asked to decide whether force or deadly force was immediately necessary or not.Interpreting Imminent Threats

 When does someone have a reasonable belief that an injury is imminent?
 In Michigan, it may ultimately be a jury that is tasked with determining whether someone had a reasonable belief that death, serious injury, or sexual assault was imminent.
 Clearly, imminent attempts to convey a sense of urgency for the use of force but again, it usually falls back to the jury to decide if this standard was met in a particular case.Burden of Proof in Criminal Cases

 The question of what use of force is justified under Michigan law becomes especially salient when it comes to the burden of proof.
 In criminal cases, the state attorneys or prosecutors have the burden of proof.
 This means that it is the state's responsibility to present enough evidence to prove the defendant committed a crime.